 3 Excellent Examples of Experiential Marketing

 Experiential marketing is one of the most creative types of marketing strategy.
-It’s also one of the most challenging to get right, which is part of what makes planning experiential marketing tactics so much fun.
+But, it’s also one of the most challenging to get right.
+This difficulty is part of what makes planning experiential marketing tactics so much fun.

 Before we get to some of our favorite types of experiential marketing, we’ll cover the basics of what it is and why it works.

 Experiential marketing is a familiar concept with a shiny, new name.
 In the past, it has gone by ‘guerrilla marketing,’ ‘engagement marketing,’ and even ‘event marketing’ by some, but the current name captures the essence of its goal.